 • A closure transition is an empty-string transition that happens when the "bullet" is right before some non-terminal in the grammar.
 In other words, we are expecting to see that non-terminal come up next.
-What the closure transition means is that, instead of directly shifting that non-terminal symbol, we start to parse that non-terminal symbol instead, by transitioning to an LR item where the bullet is at the beginning of an expansion of that non-terminal.
+What the closure transition means is that, instead of directly shifting that non-terminal there will be two ε -transitions to states containing the items